-You walk into a room of our Early Years children and the first thing you notice is how peaceful the environment is for our children to learn.
+When you walk into a room of Early Years children, the first thing you notice is how peaceful the environment is for our children to learn.
 A child builds with brown stairs to learn about different dimensions; nearby two others are working out how to count by tens with the 1000 chain; while another small group sits on the floor researching polar bears – looking up books, drawing and discussing.

 This is a normal day in a MIC Early Years classroom.